Djeg/MinibusBundle/README.md

 ### Routing

-MinibusBundle comes with a complete yaml routing syntax that allow you to easily create **line**.
+MinibusBundle comes with a complete yaml routing syntax that allows you to easily create a **line**.
 Once you get some stations ready to be used you can load a minibus routing:

 ```yaml